hebcal/hebcal-go/README.md

 written in C, inspired by similar functionality written in Emacs Lisp.

 This golang implementation was released in 2022 by Michael J. Radwin.

+Many users of this library will utilize the HebrewCalendar and HDate interfaces.